 Online bachelor’s degree students in psychology will additionally be required to complete a core general education curriculum and courses in math, chemistry, physics, computer science and others.

 At the master’s level, students will notice that degree titles begin to become more specialized.
 For example, schools may offer an online master’s degree in clinical psychology, school psychology or other specialized fields.
 Other schools title all master’s degrees under the general heading of psychology with students picking a specific area of study.
 Common specializations include child & adolescent development, forensics, industrial or organizational psychology, consumer psychology, applied psychology and many others.
+Learn more about master’s degrees in psychology online.

 A simple online search will not help in separating the quality online programs from the less-than-quality ones.
 To do that will take a little digging.
 The following is a list of some of the elements that make up a quality distance-learning program in psychology and a few tips on how to locate them: